mobizt/ReadyMail/README.md

 The issue is from [this line](https://github.com/espressif/arduino-esp32/blob/15e71a6afd21f9723a0777fa2f38d4c647279933/libraries/NetworkClientSecure/src/ssl_client.cpp#L455) where the write's `fdset` does not assign to the `lwIP::select()`.
 The result is it will get stuck at this line until the timeout is occurred.

 [Update on 5/14/2025] This [PR](https://github.com/espressif/arduino-esp32/pull/11356) may fix this issue and the work around can be removed in the next library updates.

+## ESP_SSLClient Issues

+When you are using `ESP_SSLClient` in some devices e.g. Renesas devices (Arduino® `UNO R4 WiFi`) and SAMD devices (Arduino MKR WiFi 1010, Arduino MKR 1000 WIFI) etc., it will get stuck in TLS handshake process due to memory allocation failure.

+If your mail server supports SSL fragmentation e.g. Gmail, you should set `ESP_SSLClient`'s IO buffer size properly that is suitable for your device memory otherwise use the core SSL client instead.

+Setting the receive and transmit buffer size which starts from 1024 i.e. `ESP_SSLClient::setBufferSizes(1024, 1024)` is enough for Gmail.

+In addition, please don't forget to set the network client with `ESP_SSLClient::setClient()` and also `ESP_SSLClient::setInsecure()` when the server SSL certificate was not assigned for verification.

+Anyway, for IMAP usage, the memory allocation may fail and get stuck when fetching the message body, the core SSL client i.e. `WiFiSSLClient` is recommeneded for those devices in this case.

 # License #